circle2jt/ymlr/README.md

       bin: /bin/sh                    # !optional.
 Default use /bin/sh to run sh script
       timeout: 10m                    # Time to run before force quit
       process: true                   # Create a new child process to execute it.
 Default is false
+      plainExecuteLog: true           # Not prepend timestamp, loglevel... in the execution log.
+Only native message
       opts:                           # Ref: "SpawnOptionsWithoutStdio", "ExecFileOptions" in nodeJS
         detached: true
         ...